• /

 🛑 Blocked ducts feel like a wedge-shaped lump and often lead to mastitis if not resolved.
 They’re caused by clogs within the duct.

 Both need gentle care—not force.
-Our treatment can help soften, drain, and resolve these before they become mastitis.
+Fortunately, our treatment can help soften, drain, and resolve these before they become mastitis.

 You’re Not Alone.
 We’re Here to Help 💕

-Don’t suffer in silence.
+Don’t suffer in silence—mastitis treatment is available quickly and gently at Uplift Women’s Health Collective.
 Book an appointment with us today and let’s start your recovery journey together.

 📞 Call us or click book now to book online—we’re here for you 💗